Skip navigation

 Over time, having too much glucose in your blood can cause complications, including:

-• Eye disease, due to changes in fluid levels, swelling in the tissues, and damage to the blood vessels in the eyes
+• Eye disease, due to changes in fluid levels, swelling in the tissues, and damage to the blood vessels in the eyes.

-• Foot problems, caused by damage to the nerves and reduced blood flow to your feet
+• Foot problems, caused by damage to the nerves and reduced blood flow to your feet.

-• Gum disease and other dental problems, because a high amount of blood sugar in your saliva helps harmful bacteria grow in your mouth.
+• Gum disease and other dental problems, because a high amount of glucose in your saliva helps harmful bacteria grow in your mouth.
 The bacteria combine with food to form a soft, sticky film called plaque.
 Plaque also comes from eating foods that contain sugars or starches.
 Some types of plaque cause gum disease and bad breath.
 Other types cause tooth decay and cavities.

-• Heart disease and stroke, caused by damage to your blood vessels and the nerves that control your heart and blood vessels
+• Heart disease and stroke, caused by damage to your blood vessels and the nerves that control your heart and blood vessels.

 • Kidney disease, due to damage to the blood vessels in your kidneys.
 Many people with diabetes develop high blood pressure.
 That can also damage your kidneys.

-• Nerve problems (diabetic neuropathy), caused by damage to the nerves and the small blood vessels that nourish your nerves with oxygen and nutrients
+• Nerve problems (diabetic neuropathy), caused by damage to the nerves and the small blood vessels that nourish your nerves with oxygen and nutrients.

-• Sexual and bladder problems, caused by damage to the nerves and reduced blood flow in the genitals and bladder
+• Sexual and bladder problems, caused by damage to the nerves and reduced blood flow in the genitals and bladder.

 • Skin conditions, some of which are caused by changes in the small blood vessels and reduced circulation.
 People with diabetes are also more likely to have infections, including skin infections.